-The dietary intervention in school will include pre-prepared do-it-yourself cold lunch and possibly a midmorning snack, consisting of for example rye bread sandwiches, pasta salad, raw vegetables with dip etc. The children will be involved in the table setting and cleaning after the meals.
+The dietary intervention in school will include pre-prepared do-it-yourself lunch, consisting of for example rye bread sandwiches, pasta salad, raw vegetables etc. 4 days per week in most school weeks.
+The children will be involved in the table setting and cleaning after the meals.
 We expect that extra time will be needed to be scheduled for eating by the schools.
 Lunch will be offered to all children regardless of their participation in the measurement schedule and will be free of charge.
-We will collect information about allergies and other dietary considerations from the parents of participating children at enrolment.
+We will collect information about allergies and other dietary considerations from the parents of participating children at enrolment (Appendix 2A).
 Parents will be informed that the meals cannot accommodate special dietary needs and that the menu with full list of ingredients (including allergens) will be posted on a specific website one week before, for them to check which parts their child can eat.
-The teachers/pedagogues will help handling allergies in the eating situation as in a normal school day.
-We will ask the teachers to note any allergies in children who wish to have the meals, but who are not participating in the measurements.
-To encourage water consumption, cold-water dispensers will be made available if this is feasible and needed at each school, and each child will receive a reusable water bottle.
+The teachers/pedagogues will help handle allergies in the eating situation as in a normal school day.
+We will ask the teachers to inform us about food allergies in children who wish to have the meals, but who are not participating in the measurements.
+To encourage water consumption, cold-water dispensers will be made available if this is feasible.

-In addition to this, we will develop fun and engaging hands-on food competence exercises that the teachers can use in their teaching to support the children's knowledge, self-efficacy and liking of healthy foods as well as practical skills in food preparation.
-Examples are sensorics taste exercises, vegetable puzzles and following a recipe to cook a simple dish together in the school kitchen.
+In addition to this, we will provide tips and inspiration materials for the parents on how to make easy, healthy midmorning snacks, and if relevant also lunch packs.
+We will also develop fun and engaging materials and hands-on food competence exercises that the teachers can use in their teaching to support the children's knowledge, self-efficacy and liking of healthy foods as well as practical skills in food preparation.
+Examples are videos about the food served, vegetable rhyme books, sensorics taste exercises, vegetable puzzles and following a recipe to cook a simple dish together in the school kitchen.

 In the after-school clubs (SFOs), we will work with their existing offers of breakfast and afternoon snacks and provide tips and inspiration to encourage the staff to follow the national food-based guidelines.
-Other activities focusing on healthy diet may be arranged in collaboration with the SFO, such as afternoon café for parents where children serve healthy snacks and/or excursions to local farmers, greengrocers, or fishmongers.
+Other activities focusing on healthy diet may be arranged in collaboration with the SFO, such as afternoon café for parents where children cook and serve healthy snacks or meals and/or excursions to local farmers, greengrocers, or fishmongers.